Reading a Book with Token Board Support

 Your child’s reluctance towards books, may not be that they don’t like reading; it could be that beginning a new task or looking at a full bookcase is overwhelming.
 Their sensory system may be engaged negatively when given a new book.
 We might say excitedly, “Look, I got this book from the bookcase, and I know your going to love it!”
 It may be about their favorite subject.
 It may be at or below their reading level.
 It may be the perfect genre for them to become absorbed.
 But they are appalled and refuse to engage.
 Your child might benefit from a slow integration with support as they get to know this new and fabulous book.

 Chances are the books that they revert to have been around for a while and they are like an old familiar friend that is always there to help them feel good.
 The rhythms, subjects and illustrations envelop and nurture their sensory system.
-Repetition is good for learning; it reinforces the phonemes and syntax which develop the parts of the brain for future reading ability.
+Repetition is good for learning; it reinforces the phonemes (letter sounds) and syntax (sentence structure) which develop the parts of the brain for future reading ability.
 Reading is not natural to humans like language is; reading must be learned.
 Since learning is hard for some kids with autism, ADHD, Anxiety, cognitive impairments, dyslexia or other learning challenges, we need to support them with positive encouragement.
 I explore more about this in my blogpost, How Do I get my Reluctant Child to Read.

-A series of steps that carefully introduce the book are based on providing praise while progressing at the child’s pace.
+A series of steps, that carefully introduce the book, are based on providing praise while progressing at the child’s pace.
 This support will help pull them into the world of reading because it reduces their fears and anxiety.
 Encouraging words that you can use are:

 Reading to your child: